MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 #### In-meeting app experience

-With the in-meeting app experience, you can engage participants during the meeting by using apps or taking polls.
-Meeting apps are hosted in the top upper bar of the chat window as an in-meeting tab.
-When users add a tab to a meeting through the tab gallery, apps that are in-meeting experiences are displayed.
+With the in-meeting app experience, you can engage participants during the meeting by using apps and the in-meeting dialog box.
+Meeting apps are hosted in the top upper bar of the meeting window as an in-meeting tab.
 Use the in-meeting dialog box to showcase actionable content for meeting participants.
 For more information, see [create apps for Teams meetings](create-apps-for-teams-meetings.md).

 **To use tabs during a meeting**